huggingface/transformers/docs/source/main_classes/trainer.rst

        }
     }

-If you already have a command line that you have been using with :class:`transformers.Trainer` args, you can continue using those and the
-Trainer will automatically convert them into the corresponding DeepSpeed configuration at run time.
+If you already have a command line that you have been using with :class:`transformers.Trainer` args, you can continue using those and the :class:`~transformers.Trainer` will automatically convert them into the corresponding DeepSpeed configuration at run time.
 For example, you could use the following configuration file:

 .. code-block:: json